nicholas-myers/react-shopping-cart/README.md

   x- Remove the `props` portion in our `getCartTotal` function x- Remove `props` when we're mapping over our cart

-- Time to do the same thing for our `Navigation` component.
-  - First import the `useContext` hook and our `CartContext`
-  - Next, pass our `CartContext` to the `useContext` hook and assign it to a variable named cart.
-  - Lastly we need to remove all instances of `props`
+x- Time to do the same thing for our `Navigation` component. x- First import the `useContext` hook and our `CartContext` x- Next, pass our `CartContext` to the `useContext` hook and assign it to a variable named cart. x- Lastly we need to remove all instances of `props`
-    - Remove `props` from our parameters
+    x- Remove `props` from our parameters
-    - Remove `props` from our cart length
+    x- Remove `props` from our cart length

 We have now successfully converted our application into using `Context API` 🔥

 ## _MVP Requirements:_

-- Create a `ProductContext` and a `CartContext`
-- Use the Provider Component from `ProductContext` and `CartContext` to provide data to child components
-- Consume data using the `useContext` hook from `ProductContext` and `CartContext`
+x- Create a `ProductContext` and a `CartContext` x- Use the Provider Component from `ProductContext` and `CartContext` to provide data to child components x- Consume data using the `useContext` hook from `ProductContext` and `CartContext`

 ## Stretch Problems